infretis/infentory/infinit_nh3_inversion/README.md

 export OMP_NUM_THREADS=1 # use only 1 OpenMP thread for this small system for XTB inft infinit -toml infretis0.toml
 ```
+The simulation should complete in approximately one minute.

 # Restarting infinit or continuing the simulation
 If the simulation crashes at any point, you can restart the simulation by runnining